Best Pistol Red Dot Sights 2026: Top 10 Ranked (Holosun, Trijicon, Aimpoint) header image

 Mounting: Co-Witness, Suppressor Sights & Plates

-Suppressor-height iron sights are highly recommended as backup.
+Suppressor-height iron sights that co-witness through the optic window are the recommended backup for any pistol red dot setup.
+When mounted, a red dot blocks your factory iron sights.
 If the battery dies, the optic breaks, or the emitter is blocked, you can still aim using the iron sights visible in the lower 1/3 of the optic window.
 Trijicon HD XR and Ameriglo GL-429 are popular choices for Glocks.
 SIG ships suppressor-height sights on their optic-ready P320 and P365 models.

 Adapter plates: Some optic-ready pistols use a universal plate system (like the Glock MOS).
 These plates can introduce extra height and potential points of failure.
 For best results, buy a slide milled directly for your specific optic footprint, or choose a pistol with a native cut (SIG P365 XL ships with a Shield RMSc cut, SIG P320 X-series with a DPP cut).
+For Glock 19-specific optic mounting and recommended accessories, see our Glock 19 upgrades guide.
+For CZ P-10C owners, our CZ P-10C upgrades guide covers the OR optic-ready plate system.

 Frequently Asked Questions